DiSaber/block_cypher/README.md

 ### Encryption/Decryption
 You should now be able to encrypt/decrypt messages in their respective menus.
 ## Best practices
 I highly suggest you write down or otherwise store your password in a secure location as there is no way to recover it.
-If you want certain messages you recieve to be safe from deletion, you may want to store the encrypted copy somewhere on your device.
+If you want certain messages you receive to be safe from deletion, you may want to store the encrypted copy somewhere on your device.
 ## Resetting Password
 Unfortunately there is no way to recover your password as AES-256 is irreversible.
 You can however delete the file titled `block_cypher.dat` in the directory `C:\Users\{username}\AppData\Roaming\DiSaber\BlockCypher\config` to reset the application.
 ## Technical specifications